Infosys and ATP win European ISG Paragon award

 It all started with a simple question –

 ATP had historical data from multiple sources, including match results, scores, chair umpire, Hawk-Eye and video.
 There was no single consolidated view of this data.

 Leveraging this historic data to provide new and exciting insights to fans using the Infosys Information Platform (IIP), ATP has been able to increase their fan engagement as well as traffic to the website.
 ATP has also been able to provide the media with much richer insights and analyses into the game, which directly influence fan experience as they consume tennis content on the TV, newspapers and the internet.

 - Transforming the tennis experience for one billion tennis fans, over 2000 ATP Tour players, coaches, media, business CXOs and analysts

-- Data-to-insights solution in 25 days for the Barclays ATP World Finals leveraging MANA for Data, with IIP studying 12 million data points
+- Data-to-insights solution in 25 days for the Barclays ATP World Finals leveraging MANA (now part of Infosys Nia) for Data, with IIP studying 12 million data points

 - Re-imagining tennis statistics and creating new

 ATP Stats Leaderboards™ that measure the best-performing players in three key categories – serve, return and under pressure – as well as player ratings to reveal which ATP World Tour stars are the best in these crucial fields and how they stack up against their peers by studying 25 years of match data for every point played since 1991